grommet/grommet/src/js/components/Form/README.md

 **onSubmit**

 Function that will be called when the form is submitted.
-It will be
+The
-      called with two arguments, an event and the latest value object.
+      single argument is an event containing the latest value object via `event.value`.

 ```
 function